canh25xp/GraduationThesis/OUTLINES.md

 ## 2.2 Functional Overview

-ALLECS is designed to provide a user-friendly interface for grammatical error correction, supporting multiple GEC models and combination methods.
-The high-level functions of ALLECS include:
+GecWeb is designed to provide a user-friendly interface for grammatical error correction, supporting multiple GEC models and combination methods.
+The high-level functions of GecWeb include:

 1. **Base Model Selection**: Users can choose from multiple GEC base models, such as T5-Large, GECToR XLNet, and GECToR Roberta.
 2. **Combination Method Selection**: Users can select system combination methods like ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).